 Without clearly defined goals, it is all too easy to be blown about by whatever wind comes our way.
 Often we are lucky enough to acquire clients, make progress, and book travel despite ourselves.
 Goals, however, provide us with a clear vision and direction in which to travel.
 Once we set a goal, we can measure or progress make adjustments, and more easily budget our resources.

 This 365 Marketing and Sales Tip is provided free to the travel agent community by:

 Establishing goals is a very personal process with its origins in our individual designs for our business.
 The concept of setting a goal goes to the very question of what you want from your travel practice.
 The proper balance of our wants and desires will shape the goals.
 Do you want more money?
 Free time?
 Opportunities to travel?
 Some of these, all of these?
 You can see that the determination of what you want, and the establishment of goals, will in turn shape the resulting marketing plan.

 Setting forth your goals is not a linear process.
 Rather, it is a dialectic between your desires and the opportunities offered by the marketplace.
 In fact every SWOT analysis concerns itself with market opportunities.
-Next week, we will focus on the traditional SWOT analysis in the context of the travel agency.
-For today, however, see how clearly you can articulate your goals.
+It is worthwhile seeing how clearly you can articulate your goals.
 Be specific.
 If you want more free time, how much time?
 If you want more clients, how many more?
 Don’t decide you want “more money” – put down a dollar figure towards which you can work.
 Then, establish a time frame against which you can measure your progress.
-We will spend next week mapping out the beginnings of a map to get you there.